 Market Price, Pure or Alloy & the Delivery Form

-Tungsten does not occur naturally in its pure metallic state, but is always found as an ore such as wolframite or scheelite.
+Tungsten does not occur naturally in its pure metallic state but is always found as an ore such as wolframite or scheelite.
 Tungsten ore is not currently mined in the United States due to financial and environmental considerations although the U. S. has substantial deposits.
 Other countries with significant tungsten resources include Russia, Bolivia, Canada, and China.
 Currently, most tungsten used in the U.S. is of Chinese origin.
 Recycled tungsten is of considerable importance as well.
 Because no tungsten is being currently mined in the U. S. and because it is vital to our national defense, tungsten is considered a strategic material and is stockpiled by the government.

 Tungsten is not refined by smelting or in a manner similar to many other metals due to the fact that it has the highest melting point of any metal.
 Tungsten is, therefore, extracted chemically from the crushed ore in a series of chemical reactions, titrations, washings, and filterings.
 It is common that a partially refined chemical such as ammonium paratungstate (APT) will be sold and shipped for further processing, rather than shipment of raw ore itself.
 The company which purchases the APT will then continue the process of chemical refining.
 The end result of the refining process is high purity tungsten powder.
-Two parameters, particle size and particle size distribution are controlled to create powder which is suitable for the company’s purpose.
+Two parameters, particle size, and particle size distribution are controlled to create powder which is suitable for the company’s purpose.
 Tungsten is sometimes used in powder form, but very often it must be consolidated into a solid form.

 To consolidate tungsten powder it may be blended with a binder and very small amounts of other materials that will provide desired properties to the finished product.
 The most common method of consolidation is sintering.
 Tungsten powder is pressed into cakes or fragile bars which are heated in a furnace until the particles adhere to one another.
 The bar is then placed in a sintering bottle for further heating.
 Electric current is run through the bars until they become extremely hot, and the individual tungsten grains merge together and form a solid part.
-During this process the bar shrinks and becomes more dense.
+During this process, the bar shrinks and becomes more dense.

-The bar is not yet fully dense and lacks other desirable properties such as ductility and high tensile strength that will be gained as the material is drawn or rolled into final form.
-The exact process that the tungsten undergoes at this point depends greatly on the final form and use, but usually involves drawing through dies, or rolling through a mill, with annealing at various points.
+The bar is not yet fully dense and lacks other desirable properties such as ductility and high tensile strength that will be gained as the material is drawn or rolled into the final form.
+The exact process that the tungsten undergoes at this point depends greatly on the final form and use but usually involves drawing through dies, or rolling through a mill, with annealing at various points.
 During the process the tungsten is further compacted, becoming more dense, and the crystal structure of the tungsten is manipulated in order to improve physical properties.

-Tungsten alloys are made in a similar fashion, but are blended with up to ten percent of a combination of nickel and iron or copper.
+Tungsten alloys are made in a similar fashion but are blended with up to ten percent of a combination of nickel and iron or copper.
 These metals serve as the binder to hold the tungsten particles in place after sintering.
-The alloys do not require millwork to enhance properties in the same way that pure tungsten does, but may be worked anyway to achieve desired shape.
+The alloys do not require millwork to enhance properties in the same way that pure tungsten does but may be worked anyway to achieve the desired shape.
 These heavy metal alloys are quite useful for many purposes and are machined much more easily than pure tungsten.

-So what does tungsten cost?
+What does tungsten cost?